MGorin84/SynchIT-documentation/README.md

 We created separate repositories for the server app and a client app.

-Master branches contain stable version of the code which get deployed.
+Master branches contain stable versions of the code which get deployed.

-Feature branches contain work in progress.
+Feature branches contain work in progress on which a pull request is made.
+It is then reviewed by another team member before being merged to the master branch once tested and confirmed to be working.

 ![Gitflow diagram](images/git-workflow.png)